ember-intl/ember-intl/tests/dummy/app/pods/docs/guide/migration-4-0-to-5-0/template.md

 ### **Translations**

-* Escaping in translations is now done via a single quote, `'`, instead of the previous slash `\`.
-This was done to ensure compliance with the ICU spec.
+* Special character escaping in translations is now done via a single quote, `'` instead of the previous slash `\`.

+_This is not to be confused with string escaping in YAML or JSON where you'll need to use `\` to escape quotes to keep a string together.
+This change is specifically about escaping special characters and HTML tags within your ICU message._
 * Additionally, all HTML tags now need to be escaped.

 `<strong>{name}</strong>`